 There’s an old adage that, when it comes to sex, men are like a microwave and women are like a crockpot.
 The crock-pot analogy works insofar as it goes: a crock-pot takes a while to warm up and start cooking, whereas a microwave can get there in a minute flat.
+So just how do we maintain a healthy sex life?

 The limitations of the metaphor are that a woman’s sexuality is complex in ways other than just the temporal.
 A woman’s emotional response to her partner, and to the circumstances of the encounter, can be as important as her physical response.
 In my clinical practice, I found that women’s sex lives can be derailed by everything from low desire to the inability to enjoy sex comfortably.